kelu124/echomods/alt.tbo/Readme.md

 ### People

 * Sofian (for preparing the field with Murgen)
+* Ivan for the TC6320TG

 ## License

 ### echOmods

-The [echOmods project](https://github.com/kelu124/echomods) and its prototypes (amongst which we find the [alt.tbo](/tobo/alt.tbo/) module) are open hardware, and working with open-hardware components.
+The [echOmods project](https://github.com/kelu124/echomods) and its prototypes (amongst which we find the [alt.tbo](/alt.tbo/) module) are open hardware, and working with open-hardware components.

 Licensed under TAPR Open Hardware License (www.tapr.org/OHL)